adamchainz/django-mysql/docs/locks.rst

         This is a required argument.

         Specifies the name of the lock.
-Since named locks share a global namespace on the MySQL server, it will automatically be prefixed with the name of the database you use in your connection from DATABASES and a full stop, in case multiple apps are using different databases on the
+Since user locks share a global namespace on the MySQL server, it will automatically be prefixed with the name of the database you use in your connection from DATABASES and a full stop, in case multiple apps are using different databases on the